 Theorem 13.3.
-Algorithm 53 stabilizes correctly.
+Algorithm 44 stabilizes correctly.

 Proof: As long as some nodes or edges are faulty, anything can happen.
-In self-stabilization, we only consider the system after all faults already have happened (at time t_0 , however starting in an arbitrary state).
+In self-stabilization, we only consider the system after it is correct (at time t_0 , however starting in an arbitrary state).